A natural history column by Dirk Stevenson. More about ...

 In Praise of Heterodon

 The Hognose Snakes of North America, owners of colorful patterns and personalities, are beloved by most.
 There are four species in the genus Heterodon which means “different tooth,” a reference to the enlarged teeth in the rear upper jaw of these snakes.
 If there was a show business for serpents, the Hognose Snakes wouldn't have trouble finding work.
+When faced with the snout of a canine, the talons of a hawk, or a human capture, the Hognose Snake engages in a series of remarkable behaviors, including hissing and hooding the scales on its neck and upper body like a cobra.

 Spotting Spotted Turtles